 It is listed as a supported WiFi Adapter for Kali Linux in ALFA’s list as well.
 My research has also shown that it in fact works out of the box with Kali Linux.

 This little thing is more of an honorable mention, as it is probably impracticable for most of you.
 This is an 802.11ac 4×4:3 MIMO dual-band mini PCIe card with a USB 3.0 interface, which means the AWPCIE-1900U is a WiFi card for your laptop.

 That means you can only use this if you choose to install Kali Linux directly on your laptop rather than running it in a VM.
 Obviously, this is as low profile as it gets, as the card is inside your computer.
 It supports all the modern standards up to 802.11ac, and it rocks speeds of up to 1300Mbps, which is awesome considering this thing lives inside of your computer.

 It can be hard to get, but I have seen it listed on Amazon before.

 There are so many WiFi Adapter for Kali Linux covered in this article that I feel like I owe you a good summary and a final word.
-I do my best on delivering a clear summary for you.
+I will do my best to deliver a clear summary for you.

 The Winner of Hearts

-My personal favorite is and always will be my beloved AWUS036H, simply because it was my first WiFi Adapter for Kali Linux (or BackTrack rather, back in the day).
+My personal favorite is and always will be my beloved AWUS036H, simply because it was my first WiFi Adapter for Kali Linux (or BackTrack, rather, back in the day).
 It’s for nostalgic reasons only.
-Unfortunately, it can’t compete anymore with newer WiFi Adapter for Hacking because of the lack of support for newer protocols like N and AC as well as the speed it can deliver, and also the lack of 5GHz.
+Unfortunately, it can’t compete anymore with newer WiFi Adapters for Hacking because of the lack of support for newer protocols like N and AC, as well as the speed it can deliver, and also the lack of 5GHz.